Showing posts with label Jerry Lee Lewis. Show all posts

 Soda Shop woman frying up some apple pies

-I took a few pictures outside, we walked across the parking lot, to the Old Town Music Highway Crossroads.
+I took a few pictures outside, and we walked across the parking lot to the Old Town Music Highway Crossroads.

-We walked to Casey's Museum Home, Train Museum and the gift shop.
+We walked to Casey's Museum, Home, and the Train Museum, and to the gift shop.

 Casey Jones Home